alpewa19/color_palette_explorer/README.md

 ## Setup
 To run this project locally, follow these steps:
 1. Clone the repository: git clone https://github.com/alpewa19/color_palette_explorer.git
-2. Navigate to the project directory:
+2. Navigate to the project directory: cd color-palette-explorer
 3. Open the `ColorPaletteExplorer.html` file in a web browser.